10 common mistakes that could ruin your enrichment analysis

 4. Prioritising results solely by p-value

 Pathway enrichment analysis can return hundreds of significant results, which can be confusing to interpret.
 Many tools by default will sort the results by significance, but this can lead you to prioritise pathways that are very large but where each gene is only slightly dysregulated.
-To demonstrate this, see the results from a typical pathway enrichment analysis result with p-value prioritisation and with enrichment score prioritisation after removal of non-significant pathways (Table 1 and Table 2).
-P-value prioritisation emphasises generic functions with really large gene sets, while enrichment score prioritisation highlights much smaller gene sets with highly specific functions, where each member gene is showing a relatively bigger change in expression.
-These more specific gene sets are in general better candidates for downstream validation due to their explanatory power.
+To demonstrate this, see the results from a typical pathway enrichment analysis result with p-value prioritisation and with enrichment score (ES) prioritisation after removal of non-significant pathways (Table 1 and Table 2).

 Table 1.
 Top upregulated pathways when prioritised by FDR.